tryzealot/docs-legacy/docs/en/deployment.md

 #### Nginx config file

-> The following is the general configuration, if not available welcome to [file a issue](https://github.com/tryzealot/zealot-docs/issues/new)。
+> The following is the general configuration, if not effects welcome to [file a issue](https://github.com/tryzealot/zealot-docs/issues/new)。

 ```
 server {